Combine Your Creativity With Some Maker Skills To Build One-Of-A-Kind Timepieces

 You will, of course, also need to know your current latitude and the direction of true north to make any sense of this basic timepiece.
 Here’s a good-looking example from Christoffer Undisclosed, although he does admit the timekeeping was off by a couple minutes.

 Clock Making Tools And Supplies

 The mark of a craftsman is the ability to get the most out of average tools to make robust designs from raw materials.
-But unless you are a retiree with years of experience, it helps to have all the right tools to get the job done in a reasonable amount of time.
+Having all the right tools will help you get the job done in a reasonable amount of time.

-If starting with a readymade mechanism to make a clock, then all you really need is something for the clockface, a means of making a hole in the middle and mounting the mechanism to the underside.
-These tools will get your started:
+If starting with a readymade mechanism to make a clock, then all you really need is something for the clock face, a means of making a hole in the middle and mounting the mechanism to the underside.
+These five tools—clock core mechanism, hand drill, scissors, files and glue—will get your started.

 - Milling Machine

 - Small Bit Set